clouddoozer/misc/README.md

-# misc
-this respository is used to store misc guides and steps so I dont forget
+This repository is used to store misc. stuff, so I can find it again.

-## Minor changes